 University of Illinois BESS Laboratory “Agricultural Ventilation Fans Performance and Efficiencies” test booklet is the leading source for agricultural fan performance data (an electronic version of the test booklet can be found at www.bess.uiuc.edu.)
 Along with a fan’s air moving capacity at various static pressures BESS Laboratory provides producers information on a fan’s energy efficiency rating (cfm/watt) and air flow ratio (an indicator of how well the fan holds up under high static pressures).
 A detailed explanation of exhaust fan performance factors can be found in the May 2006 issue of Poultry Housing Tips.

-Table 1 lists the top performing tunnel fans (48" or larger, single phase, 60 hz) based on the published test results produced by the BESS Laboratory through December of 2012.
+Table 1 lists the top performing tunnel fans (48" to 62", 230V/Single phase, 60 hz) based on the published test results produced by the BESS Laboratory through December of 2013.
 The fans in Table 1have an energy efficiency rating of at least 20.8 cfm/watt @ 0.10" static pressure and have an air flow ratio of at least 0.76, thus representing approximately the top 7% of all tunnel fans tested by the BESS Laboratory.